Vodafone's Project Spring to pressure competitors

 Up to a quarter of the cash will be spent on investing in services for businesses, such as cloud computing, improving its stores, both bricks and mortar and online, and on modernising its customer support systems, the company said.

-The remainder of the money will be spent on improving high speed broadband, the latest sign of how Vodafone has redirected its focus from mobile to fixed-line services.
+The remainder of the money will be spent on improving high speed broadband, the latest sign of how once mobile-focused Vodafone has pivoted to fixed-line services.

 In June, Vodafone agreed to buy Germany's largest cable operator, Kabel Deutschland, for 7.7 billion euros to help defend itself against mounting competition in its most important market.